Canada admired its queen, but not so much the monarchy

 Monarchy entrenched

-To follow the lead of Barbados, which in 2021 chose to secede from the British Crown and bec
+To follow the lead of Barbados, which in 2021 chose to secede from the British Crown and become a republic, Canada would need to bring in major reforms of its institutions and constitutional laws.#photo1

-Canadians were attached to Queen Elizabeth II right to the end, but their relationship with the monarchy has been increasingly strained and experts believe her death on Thursday will reignite debate over its future.#photo1

-ome a republic, Canada would need to bring in major reforms of its institutions and constitutional laws.

 A founding principle at the birth of Canada in 1867, "the monarchy is the keystone of all constitutional law," explains Chevrier.
 For example, he noted that "the office of prime minister does not even appear in the Canadian constitution, which only mentions the monarch."